-There are so many timeshare pros and cons to consider depending on who you ask.
-You have most likely come across dozens of articles on why you should buy a timeshare, why you shouldn’t or why one is better than another.
+If you are considering purchasing a timeshare or wondering what a timeshare is, you might be considering the pros and cons of owning.
+Depending on who you ask, you’ll hear all sides of what timeshare ownership is all about.
+You have most likely come across dozens of articles on why you should buy a timeshare, why you shouldn’t or why one brand is better than the other.
 We’ll give you a complete low-down on all of the pros and cons of timeshares.
-Even the things that no one mentions.
+Even the things no one ever talks about.

 The Pros and Cons of Owning a Timeshare